Sanglorian/orcus/Orcus Advanced Options - current.md

 * Track: The animal tracks the scent presented to it.
 * Work: The animal pulls or pushes a medium or heavy load.

-### Intuit Direction

-Level 1 Information Practice (Nature)

-**Cost to Learn:** 14
-**Completion Time:** 1 minute
-**Components:** 1 recovery
-**Duration:** Instantaneous

-You learn which way is north, and how many miles you are from your destination.

 ### Spirit Speaker

 Level 2 Divination Incantation (Nature)

-**Cost to Learn:** 21
+**Cost to Learn:** 21 gp
 **Completion Time:** 10 minutes
 **Components:** Incense (21 gp)
 **Duration:** 1 minute

-You know that when an animal dies, its spirit lingers briefly before moving on.
+When an animal dies, its spirit lingers briefly before moving on.
 Using low chants, body language that shows respect, and special movements that demonstrate to the spirit that you are an ally, you glean information from a spirit before it departs.
 You ask one simple question of the spirit.
 Attempt a Nature check at a DC determined by the GM (normally, this is the appropriate DC for the level of the animal or beast when it was alive).
 Regardless of the result of your check, the spirit immediately departs and can't be used for Spirit Speaker again.

 If you succeed, the spirit answers you truthfully.
 The spirit's answer is likely to be terse or cryptic compared to normal communication with an animal, and it can pertain only to things the creature directly experienced or considered important.
 The spirit doesn't remember anything that happened more than 1 day ago.

 If you fail, the spirit doesn't answer you.
 If you fail by 10 or more, the spirit is wracked with misery or bewilderment and gives you an erroneous answer.

-### Locate Animals or Plants

-Level 3 Scrying Incantation (Nature)

-**Cost to Learn:** 27
-**Completion Time:** 1 hour
-**Components:** A bit of fur from a bloodhound and a silver dowsing rod (27 gp)
-**Duration:** Instantaneous

-Describe or name a specific kind of beast or plant.
-Concentrating on the voice of nature in your surroundings, you learn the direction and distance to the closest creature or plant of that kind within 5 miles, if any are present.

 ### Animal Message

 Level 3 Conjuration Incantation (Nature)

-**Cost to Learn:** 27
+**Cost to Learn:** 27 gp
 **Completion Time:** 1 hour
 **Components:** A morsel of food and a fossil (27 gp)
 **Duration:** Special

 By means of this incantation, you use an animal to deliver a message.
 Choose a Tiny beast you can see within range, such as a squirrel, a blue jay, or a bat.
-You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red-haired dwarf wearing a pointed hat.”
+You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red-haired gnome wearing a pointed hat.”
 You also speak a message of up to twenty-five words.
 The target beast travels for the duration of the incantation toward the specified location, covering about 50 miles per 24 hours for a flying messenger, or 25 miles for other animals.

 When the messenger arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
 The messenger speaks only to a creature matching the description you gave.
 If the messenger doesn't reach its destination before the incantation ends, the message is lost, and the beast makes its way back to where you cast this incantation.

-***Nature Check***.
 The duration of the incantation is your Nature check result in hours.

-### Speak with Plants
+### Locate Animals or Plants

-Level 5 Divination Incantation (Nature)
+Level 3 Scrying Incantation (Nature)

-**Cost to Learn:** 40
+**Cost to Learn:** 27 gp
 **Completion Time:** 1 hour
-**Components:** 40
+**Components:** A bit of fur from a bloodhound and a silver dowsing rod (27 gp)
-**Duration:** 8 hours
+**Duration:** Instantaneous

-You imbue plants within 30 feet of you with limited sentience and animation, giving them the ability to communicate with you and follow your simple commands.
-You can question plants about events within 30 feet within the past day, gaining information about creatures that have passed, weather, and other circumstances.

-You can also turn difficult terrain caused by plant growth (such as thickets and undergrowth) into ordinary terrain that lasts for the duration.
-Or you can turn ordinary terrain where plants are present into difficult terrain that lasts for the duration, causing vines and branches to hinder pursuers, for example.

-Plants might be able to perform other tasks on your behalf, at the GM's discretion.
-The incantation doesn't enable plants to uproot themselves and move about, but they can freely move branches, tendrils, and stalks.

-If a plant creature is in the area, you can communicate with it as if you shared a common language, but you gain no magical ability to influence it.
+Describe or name a specific kind of beast or plant.
+Concentrating on the voice of nature in your surroundings, you learn the direction and distance to the closest creature or plant of that kind within 5 miles, if any are present.

 ### Bonded Companion

 Level 5 Practical Incantation (Nature)

-**Cost to Learn:** 40
+**Cost to Learn:** 40 gp
 **Completion Time:** 8 hours
 **Components:** An item with special significance to both participants
 **Duration:** Instantaneous